ristekoss/sso-proxy/README.md

 }
 ```

-note that `serviceUrl` need to be url encoded for this to it to work. `casUrl` need defined protocol and ended with backslash.
+note that `casUrl` need defined protocol and ended with backslash.